Chemodynamical models of our Galaxy: results

 The left columns of Figs~\ref{fig:LzFeBasic} and \ref{fig:LzFeBasicFe} show the mean values of observed [Mg/Fe] and [Fe/H] split into tranches of $J_r$.
 The right panels of Fig.~\ref{fig:global} show the same data but regardless of $J_r$.
 The U-shaped boundary to the (blue) region dominated by the high-$\alpha$ disc is now spectacularly evident, and in the lower plot the metal-rich thin disc is seen to be bounded below by $J_\phi\simeq200\H$ and above by $J_\phi\simeq2000\H$, interestingly coinciding with the right-hand boundary of high-$\alpha$ disc.

 The left panels of Fig.~\ref{fig:global} show the model's version of these plots.
 The principal features are captured but the match is far from perfect.
-Most notably, in the upper left plot the boundary of the U-shaped region is insufficiently sharp and along $J_\phi\sim0$ the $\p\hbox{[Mg/Fe]}/\p J_\phi$ is too steep in the model.
+Most notably, in the upper left plot the boundary of the U-shaped region is insufficiently sharp {\rd and [Mg/H] is too low at $J_\phi\la0$.
+In the lower left plot [Fe/H] is too high at low $J_z$ and $J_\phi\simeq0$.}